pytorch/pytorch/docs/source/notes/amp_examples.rst

                 loss = loss_fn(output, target)

             # Scales the loss, and calls backward() on the scaled loss to create scaled gradients.
+            # Running backward() under autocast is not necessary or recommended.
+            # Backward ops run in the same precision that autocast used for corresponding forward ops.
             scaler.scale(loss).backward()

             # scaler.step() first unscales the gradients of the optimizer's assigned params.